szabolcstoth/robotframework-basics/docs/01-greetings/01-your-first-test-case.md

 ## Results

 !!! question "How to execute a test case?"
     Use the `robot` command.
-You need to define a folder or a file which contains at least one test case.
-[Click here to learn more about command line options](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#starting-test-execution).
+You must specify a folder or a file containing at least one test case.
+[Click here to learn more about the command line options](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#starting-test-execution).

-Inside the `tests` folder, execute the following command.
+In the `tests` folder, execute the following command.

 ``` bash
 robot .
 ```

-The output should be something like this:
+The output should look similar to the following:

     ==============================================================================
     Tests